ValiMail/identity-manager/README.md

 Mount the `identity` volume into the container needing to access the private key.

+## Maintenance

+Updating this Balena Block is a multi-step process.
+From the `main` branch:

+1. Update the version in [balena.yml](balena.yml).
+1. Update the [CHANGELOG.md](changelog.md) file with `gitchangelog > CHANGELOG.md`.
+1. Commit your changes to the repo, and tag the commit following this pattern: `v${VERSION}` where `${VERSION}` is the version defined in [balena.yml](balena.yml).
+If the version in [balena.yml](balena.yml) is `1.1.1`, the tag should be `v1.1.1`.
+1. Push the new commit and tag to Github, and Github Actions takes care of the rest.
+Monitor to ensure that the new version appears in the container registry.

 ## Notes

 * While this is all based on standards and functionality that you can replicate with open-source technology, Valimail provides an easy interface and API for managing DNS-bound identities like this, at scale.
 If you want to automate the bootstrapping process, reach out to iot@valimail.com for access to the beta!